puppetlabs-toy-chest/puppetlabs-image_build/README.md

 ### Using a Puppet Master

-The above examples all use local manifests copied to the image during build, but `docker_build` also supports using a Puppet Master.
+The above examples all use local manifests copied to the image during build, but `image_build` also supports using a Puppet Master.
 You can provide metadata via a local metadata file or directory, or by passing command line arguments to the build command as shown in the examples above.
 The only change is passing `--master` like so.